Sorry, Clint. I forgot I had this thing.

 Last week, Chris took us all to the beach.
 It was cold and windy, so the guys dug a pit and built a fire.
 Mona and Natalie walked along the shore, and Alexa and Chris teleported elsewhere.
 The others were talking about angel stuff that I couldn’t understand, so Monty excused us and led me by the shore.
 He

 Lizzie’s pen hovered over the page, her mouth forming a tight line.
-Her face grew warm, and her stomach and chest felt as if a swarm of butterflies were let loose inside.
+Her face grew warm, and her stomach and chest felt as if a swarm of butterflies was let loose inside.

 She was alone in her bedroom–or rather, she was alone in the spare bedroom that had come to be hers.
 Her first night with the twins, Monty lent her his room while he slept downstairs.
 The very next evening the angel had returned with more furniture than Lizzie knew what to do with, filling the empty spare room and presenting her the result.
 She had always had a bed, but she had grown up using the same lumpy twin mattress; she had never owned one as wide or plush as the one that currently stood behind her.
 It took some getting used to on her part–Mona found her curled up on the floor for many mornings the following week–but in time, the lost girl had found comfort in the soft bedding.